kjolley/BIGSdb_documentation/dbase_setup.rst

     plugin can be disabled by setting this attribute to 'no'.
 Note that for the plugin to be active, a country field containing a defined list of allowed values and an integer year field must be defined in the isolates table.

+* microreact_record_limit

+  * Overrides the maximum number of records that can be included in a Microreact job.
+Default: 2000 (this can also be set globally in bigsdb.conf).

+* microreact_seq_limit

+  * Overrides the maximum number of sequences (records x loci) that can be included in an Microreact job.
+Default: 100,000 (this can also be set globally in bigsdb.conf).

 * noshow